P-22: In Griffith Park

-In 2014, the National Park Service reported that P-22 had contracted mange stemming from exposure to anti-blood-clotting rat poison by way of biomagnification.
-The Park Service captured P-22, administered topical medications and injections of vitamin K in efforts to treat him, then released him back into Griffith Park.
-The mange eventually subsided and P-22's health improved.
-The National Park Service again captured P-22 in December 2015 and found he had fully recovered, gaining 15 pounds.
+In 2014, P-22 contracted mange stemming from exposure to anti-blood-clotting rat poison by way of biomagnification.
+The National Park Service captured and treated him, then released him back into Griffith Park.
+In December 2015, the National Park Service re-captured P-22 and found he had gained 15 pounds and fully recovered.

-2016 koala killing

-In 2016, the Los Angeles Zoo reported the disappearance of an elderly koala named Killarney, whose carcass was found outside of the koala enclosure.
-Surveillance footage from the zoo showed P-22 (then seven years old) nearby on zoo grounds, although neither the GPS-tracking data nor camera footage recorded an actual interaction between the two animals.
-Los Angeles City Council member Mitch O'Farrell called for investigating the relocation of P-22 after the incident.
-The National Park Service called the koala killing "normal predatory behavior", and the Zoo declined to ask for a depredation permit for P-22, instead opting for more secure enclosure methods for some of its animals at night.
+In 2016, the Los Angeles Zoo reported the disappearance of an elderly koala named Killarney, whose carcass was found outside the koala enclosure.
+Surveillance footage showed P-22 on zoo grounds, although neither his GPS-tracking data nor camera footage recorded an interaction between the two animals.
+Los Angeles City Council member Mitch O'Farrell called for investigating the relocation of P-22 after the incident, while the National Park Service called the koala killing "normal predatory behavior" and the Zoo declined to request a depredation permit, instead opting to improve its animal enclosure methods.